orchidas/Modal-estimation/README.md

 <h2>Modal estimation toolbox</h2>

-<p> Methods included in this toolbox are
+<p> Modes characterize resonant systems; estimating them accurately is tricky.
+Each mode of a system has a unique complex amplitude, a damping factor and a frequency.
+This toolbox contains algorithms to find modes from audio signals.
+Methods included are

 <ul>
 	<li> <b>Frequency Zoomed-ARMA</b> - Karjalainen, Matti, Paulo AA Esquef, Poju Antsalo, Aki Mäkivirta, and Vesa Välimäki.
 "Frequency-zooming ARMA modeling of resonant and reverberant systems."
 Journal of the Audio Engineering Society 50, no. 12 (2002): 1012-1029.</li>